 - Coffee Maker

 If you can’t do without your morning coffee, bring along a Stansport Enamel 8-Cup Coffee Percolator & Mug Set.
-If you can’t do without your morning espresso, bring along your stovetop espresso maker.
+If you can’t do without your morning espresso, bring along your ROK espresso maker.
 Don’t forget to pack the ground coffee and sugar.

 - Portable Chairs